tagplay/api/source/includes/_data_objects.md

 --------- | ------ | -----------
 id        | String | Unique UUID for the Project name      | String | The name of the Project

+## Embed data

+Our embed data comes from our [Iframely](https://github.com/itteco/iframely) server.
+Please check there for documentation of the Iframely API.